 The Air Force prohibits men from wearing their hair in what it deems to be extreme or fad hairstyles, particularly in such a way that exceeds length or bulk standards or violates safety requirements.
 Hair cannot touch the ears, and only closely cut or shaved hair on the back of the neck may touch the collar.
 It may not exceed 1.25 inches in bulk—regardless of length—and may not exceed 0.25 inch at the natural termination point.
 Hair cannot have any visible foreign items attached to it.

-Sideburns will be neatly trimmed and tapered in the same manner as the haircut.
-Will be straight and of even width (not flared) and end in a clean-shaven horizontal line.
-They will not extend below the lowest part of the exterior ear opening.
+Sideburns must be neatly trimmed and tapered in the same manner as the haircut, and they need to be straight and of even width (not flared) and end in a clean-shaven horizontal line.
+They cannot extend below the lowest part of the exterior ear opening.
 Mustaches may not extend downward beyond the lip line of the upper lip or extend sideways beyond a vertical line drawn upward from the corner of the mouth.
-These regulations don't apply to individuals with shaving waivers.)
+These regulations don't apply to individuals with shaving waivers.

-Nail polish may be worn if it is conservative, single color, and in good taste.
-Nail polish will not contain any ornamentation.
+Nail polish may be worn if it is conservative, single color, and in good taste, but it may not contain any ornamentation.
 Similarly, cosmetics must be conservative and in good taste.

 The Air Force updated the rules in 2018 to eliminate the minimum hair length for women.
 It also expands the maximum bulk from 3 inches to 3.5 inches, but it requires that airmen be able to properly wear their headgear.
 The update also now permits a hair style known as locs, which "must be lightly fused or interwoven to present a neat, professional appearance."